sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 5 - Input Tables/fundamentals_5_input_tables.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## Where is all the data coming from?
+## Where is the Data Coming From?
 Duration: 20

-Sigma workbooks can get really expansive and it can be useful to see add the source data and relationships visually.
+Sigma workbooks can get really expansive, and it can be useful to visually see and add the source data and relationships.

-Sigma provides a quick way to see that using the `view lineage` option:
+Sigma provides a quick way to see that using the `View lineage` option:

 <img src="assets/fit10.png" width="800"/>